purefield/recipevault/ui-recipevault/README.md

 ```
 yarn install
 ```
 ### Compiles and hot-reloads for development

 Environment variables for the UI are defined in ([env-config.js](./public/env-config.js)).

 While typically vue.js environment variables are defined in .env files.
-This configuration allows the ability to define the ENV varibles at runtime in a container.
+This configuration allows the ability to define ENV varibles at runtime so they can be modified during deployment.

 ```
 yarn serve